 Here is my reaction:

-Alex's Official Response to Yakult Australia's Response!
+Alex's Official Response to Yakult Australia's Response

-Sucralose: Following the rules again.
-Fair enough, though I must give credit to Yakult for seeking out potential alternatives to their use ofSucralose (though actions are a lot more powerful than words).
-And they still didn't state why they use a sweetener AND added sugar.
+Sucralose: Fair enough that they say it is 'safe for human consumption and permitted for use under the Food Standards Code'.
+Also, I must give credit to Yakult for seeking out potential alternatives to their use of sucralose (though actions are a lot more powerful than words).
+And they still didn't state why they use an artificial sweetener and added sugar.

 So there we have it.
-The great Yakult Debate!
+The great Yakult debate!
 Please chime in with your thoughts and reactions below.
 I would love to hear them!